The Murder Complex, Part 4

 Thomas Young

 Thomas complained often that Grace had wanted to “be the boss” ever since they had said their I dos, and he resented her for it.
-The truth was that Thomas was sly and manipulative and had an unhealthy interest in the fortune Grace and Patrick shared.
+Thomas was sly, manipulative and had an unhealthy interest in the fortune Grace and Patrick had shared.

 At least Thomas was a decent stepfather.
 He worked hard to ingratiate himself with Patrick, and he was successful.
-Patrick was very attached to Thomas.
+Patrick formed a strong attachment to Thomas.
 But while Patrick was becoming fonder of Thomas, Grace was growing fearful of him.

 In late 1924 or early 1925, Grace asked her father, Frank Hunt, to meet with her.
 She went over to his apartment on Irolo Street and picked him up to go for a drive.
-She told him that she didn’t want to have a private conversation anywhere but in her car.
-She was afraid that Thomas had placed a Dictaphone in the house.
+She told him she didn’t want to have a private conversation anywhere but in her car.
+She thought Thomas had placed a Dictaphone in the house.

 If Frank thought his daughter was being paranoid without cause, he changed his mind after he heard her out.